StefanZander/lecture_notes/kg/lecture/marp/intro.md

 Of course, these are just correlations.

-This _Colab notebook_ digs deeper, performing a causal analysis to discover the _most variables most causally predictive of Covid-19 occurrence and morbidity_.
+By performing a causal analysis, it is possible to discover the _most variables most causally predictive of Covid-19 occurrence and morbidity_.
 ::::
 :::: double center
 ![](figures/covid.png)